 Training and maintaining visual perception in older adults to promote quality of life and prolong independence

-Based on long-standing lab work from our collaborators at ReberLab (Donald K Johnson Eye Institute, Krembil Research Institute, UHN) studying visual detection and attention, we designed audiovisual stimulation programs using Virtual Reality (VR) technology that improve visual processing and attention in individuals with impaired vision.
+Based on long-standing lab work from our collaborators at ReberLab (Donald K Johnson Eye Institute, Krembil Research Institute, UHN) studying visual detection and attention, we designed audiovisual stimulation programs using Virtual Reality (VR) technology that improve visual processing and attention.

 This program may be used to train and maintain visual perception in older adults to promote quality of life and prolong independence.
 This corresponds to a paradigm shift in how we envision health, now more holistically; and provide care, increasingly in communities and focused on prevention.